Italy's coalition to work to avert EU disciplinary action over budget: PM's office

 “There won’t be any budget correction nor tax increases.”

-Rome’s debt has been rising steadily from a pre-crisis low of 104% of domestic output in 2007 and now stands at 1.3 times economic output, second only to Greece’s within the euro zone.
+Rome’s debt has been rising steadily from a pre-crisis low of 104% of domestic output in 2007 and now stands at 132% — second only to Greece’s within the euro zone.

 Market concerns have been heightened by the spending plans of the eurosceptic government which took office a year ago.

-Emboldened by the League’s strong showing in last month’s European election and local polls across Italy, Salvini has made tax cuts a priority for the government.
+Emboldened by the League’s strong showing in last month’s European election and local polls across Italy, Salvini has made tax cuts a priority for the government and has repeatedly taken aim at Brussels, demanding an overhaul of EU fiscal rules.

-Rome is also scrambling to avoid a sales-tax increase worth 23 billion euros from kicking in next year.

-On Monday Salvini expressed confidence that Rome would be able to reach an accord with the EU.

-PM Conte has threatened to resign if the two coalition leaders fail to reach a compromise to settle the budget tussle with Brussels, removing the threat of financial penalties and ending weeks of bickering.
+However, Conte has made clear he does not want a confrontational approach in the looming EU talks and has threatened to resign if the two coalition leaders fail to reach a compromise to settle the budget tussle with Brussels.

-Tria is due to speak to parliament later on Tuesday about a letter in which the European Commission requests an explanation on the deterioration of the country’s public finances.
+Both Di Maio and Salvini have expressed confidence that Rome would reach an accord with the EU, but have made clear that the government had to stand up to the European Commission.

+“We will need a dialogue with Europe, but also a firm stance.
+I’m not interested in fighting with the EU but we must get the results which Italians are interested in,” Di Maio told RTL 102.5 radio on Tuesday.

+Both coalition parties have ruled out a sales tax hike, but have yet to spell out where they will find the financial cover.

+“Italy has got all it takes, strategically and politically, to get to a 2020 budget that must raise salaries and cut taxes,” Di Maio said.

-Reporting by Giselda Vagnoni; editing by Valentina Za and Kirsten Donovan
+Reporting by Giselda Vagnoni and Valentina Za; Editing by Kirsten Donovan and Crispian Balmer